MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsHiddenMeetingTemplate.md

 ## DESCRIPTION

-Creates an object that can be supplied as `HiddenMeetingTemplate` to the [New-CsTeamsMeetingTemplatePermissionPolicy](https://learn.microsoft.com/powershell/module/teams/new-csteamsmeetingtemplatepermissionpolicy) and [set-csteamsmeetingtemplatepermissionpolicy](set-csteamsmeetingtemplatepermissionpolicy) cmdlets.
+Creates an object that can be supplied as `HiddenMeetingTemplate` to the [New-CsTeamsMeetingTemplatePermissionPolicy](https://learn.microsoft.com/powershell/module/teams/new-csteamsmeetingtemplatepermissionpolicy) and [Set-CsTeamsMeetingTemplatePermissionPolicy](https://learn.microsoft.com/powershell/module/teams/set-csteamsmeetingtemplatepermissionpolicy) cmdlets.

 ## EXAMPLES